torth/openhab2-addons/addons/binding/org.openhab.binding.tado/README.md

 ````
 tado:thermostat:bedroom [ email="EMAIL", password="PASSWORD", homeId=HOMEID, zoneId=ZONEID, useCelsius=true ]
+optional parameter: refreshInterval=x , where x in seconds
 ````

 If you'd prefer to use Fahrenheit set useCelsius to false, but I've only tested this in Celsius so no promises it'll work well.